What is glaucoma?

 If laser treatment does not work for you, you may need glaucoma surgery.
 A procedure called trabeculectomy is the most common type.
 Your eye surgeon will open up your eye-draining tubes to improve fluid drainage and relieve pressure.

-At your consultation, after your assessment for glaucoma, you will be explained if you have glaucoma and the treatment options available to you for your type of glaucoma.
+After your assessment for glaucoma, you will be explained if you have glaucoma and the treatment options available to you for your type of glaucoma.